smatechnologies/landing-page/app/docs/opcon-relay.md

 ### Known Issues

-* Currently will only install and run on a Windows OS
+* Currently will *only install and run on a Windows OS*
-* Requires a Relay per OpCon instance.
+* Requires a Relay *per* OpCon instance.
 For example, if you have a production and development instance of OpCon, then you would need to install two (2) relays.
-Multiple relays CAN NOT exist on the same Windows OS.
+Multiple relays **CAN NOT** exist on the same Windows OS.
-* When configuring the Agent in OpCon to use Relay (NetComName) and the Relay and Agent are on the same Windows Server machine, you should not use 127.0.0.1 as the IP Address.
-Instead you should use the actual name of the server or the actual IP Address of the server.
+* When configuring the Agent in OpCon to use Relay (NetComName) and the Relay and Agent are on the same Windows Server machine, you **SHOULD NOT** use `127.0.0.1` as the IP Address.  *Instead you should use the actual name of the server or the actual IP Address of the server*.

 ### Install